LeonardViva/OCM/fn/README.md

 # emra-integrations

 Each folder represents a function running on Emerson's cloud account.
 Each function is triggered by webhooks from OCM, and manipulates or pushes the data elsewhere.
+# Setup

+Rename `app-configuration-template.json` to `app-configuration.json`, and update it's contents

+Develop each fn within it's folder.
+When ready to deploy, `npm run deploy`

 ## Steps taken to initialize this project
 ```shell